 And, as the program is free, you don't get any technical support - although there is a busy user forum where you can ask a few questions when you need to.

 To be honest, Oracle is really aiming VirtualBox at large corporations who have a proper IT department to help them out.
 However, business users do need to pay £40/$50 for the VirtualBox Enterprise edition, and you may need to commit to buying 100 licences at a time, which pretty much rules it out for all but the largest businesses, or educational users who are prepared to tackle the free version.

-The third technology option - after Boot Camp and virtualisation - is Wine, which can run Windows apps without Windows itself.
-However, right now Wine is not compatible with macOS Catalina due to it's need for 32-bit support (which Catalina doesn't offer).
+As we mentioned above, the third technology option - after Boot Camp and virtualisation - is Wine, which allows you to run Windows apps without Windows itself.

 Like VirtualBox, Wine is an open-source program that you can download for free.
 However, it doesn't use conventional virtualisation technology to create a virtual machine for installing Windows - in fact, Wine is the only program in this group that doesn't even require a copy of Windows at all.